When money's tight, even necessities become negotiable.

 While there are costs associated with buying a home and moving, a less expensive home means smaller mortgage payments and money saved in the long term.

 A smaller home can also save you money on monthly costs like heating and electricity.
-Additionally, it could mean lower maintenance costs, which 47% of survey respondents identified as a source of anxiety and stress.
+Additionally, it could mean lower maintenance costs, which 47% of Clever survey respondents identified as a source of anxiety and stress.

-If downsizing isn’t in the cards, it may be worth considering ways to use any extra space to boost your monthly income.
 You could become a landlord by renting out part of your home, or you could make use of one of your unused bedrooms as a short-term guest rental on a platform like Airbnb.

 Make a budget and stay within it

 Four out of five Americans are stressed about the cost of living, while 73% are worried about inflation, according to Clever Real Estate’s survey.
-Even if you think you have a handle on your spending, the high prices of essentials — combined with high inflation — means your paycheque isn’t going nearly as far as it used to.
+Even if you think you have a handle on your spending, the high prices of essentials — combined with high inflation — means your paycheck isn’t going nearly as far as it used to.

 Knowing where your money is going is a key step to easing the burden of house payments.